squizlabs/PHP_CodeSniffer/README.markdown

 Documentation
 -------------

-The documentation for PHP\_CodeSnifer is available in the [PEAR manual](http://pear.php.net/manual/en/package.php.php-codesniffer.php).
+The documentation for PHP\_CodeSniffer is available in the [PEAR manual](http://pear.php.net/manual/en/package.php.php-codesniffer.php).